-The Natural Resources Conservation Service was part of the NCBA tradeshow that included more than 250 exhibitors.
+The Natural Resources Conservation Service (NRCS) was part of the NCBA tradeshow that included more than 250 exhibitors.

 On the final day, NCBA members elected officers.
 Incoming NCBA president is Steve Foglesong of Illinois.
 Fogelsong owns Black Gold Ranch.
 Bill Donald of Montana is the new president-elect.